 When one’s assets are being managed by an advisor, most clients are concerned with where the assets are held.
 Most investors believe that the assets are actually held at the advisory firm, which is completely untrue.
 Client assets are held at reputable brokerage firms.
 Clients may open accounts at the brokerage firm of their choice, such as Charles Schwab & Co., Inc., TD Ameritrade, or Fidelity Institutional Wealth Services.
-All three brokerage firms are SIPC (Securities Investors Protection Corporation)
+All three brokerage firms are insured by the SIPC (Securities Investors Protection Corporation).

 Charles Schwab & Co., Inc.

 Charles Schwab & Co, Inc. (“Schwab”) has more than 20 years of experience serving independent advisors.
 Schwab was a pioneer in the business of exclusively serving independent investment advisors and their clients.Schwab Asset Protection Factsheet

 A financial services company that has a proud history and committed to working toward a secure foundation for the future of its clients.
 Over the past 35 years, they have built this business on a commitment to providing you with a secure investing experience.
 They offer an “Asset Protection Guarantee” which states that ” If you lose cash or securities from your account due to unauthorized activity, TD Ameritrade will reimburse you for the cash or shares of securities you lost.
 TD Ameritrade is promising you this protection, which adds to the provisions that already govern your account, in case unauthorized activity ever occurs and we determine it was through no fault of your own.”
 TD Ameritrade Account Protection Factsheet

 Is a leading provider of trading, custody, and brokerage services to Registered Investment Advisors, Trust Institutions, and Third-Party Administrators.
 The company is able to leverage the capital, resources, and expertise of the Fidelity organization, one of the world’s largest financial services companies, on behalf of its clients.